MultiCraft/repixture/mods/rp_formspec/API.md

 * For buttons, use one of the “button” functions.
 * For item images, use one of the item functions.
 * “tabs” attach to the left and right side.

-## Formspec element functions

-These functions are helper functions to generate a special formspec element.
-Each of these return a string that can be inserted into a formspec string.

 ### `rp_formspec.get_itemslot_bg(x, y, w, h)`